kiriwilliams/giphy/README.md

 getGifs takes a keyword (string) and queries the giphy API.
 It accesses the rating and image URLs from the returned object, and uses them  to create html elements that are prepended to a container dif (#results).
-    Each element is a container with a h6 tag (for the rating) and img tag (for the gif) Each img tag is given a click listener to swap between still and moving URLs
+    Each element is a container with a h6 tag (for the rating) and img tag (for the gif) Each img tag is given a click listener to swap between still and moving URLs; this will also set the background to the last clicked gif